syncweek-react-aad/react-aad/README.md

 ### Optional

-- `authority`: Your Azure Active Directory application policy, if you're using a B2C AAD, it is usually in the format of: `https://login.microsoftonline.com/tfp/<your-tenant-name>.onmicrosoft.com/<your-sign-in-sign-up-policy>`
+- `authority`: A string representing your Azure Active Directory application policy.
+Include if you are trying to authenticate against your Azure Active Directory application.
+If you're using a B2C AAD, it is usually in the format of: `https://login.microsoftonline.com/tfp/<your-tenant-name>.onmicrosoft.com/<your-sign-in-sign-up-policy>`

 - `type`: `LoginType.Popup`.
 Popup is currently the only type available; redirect is currently buggy and disabled.